wilsonify/wilsonify.github.io/content/recipes/WHOLE WHEAT BISCUITS226.md

  This needs to be all opaque and solid like butter.
 If it is clear and runny because it is hot outside, this won’t

-fucking work.
+ work.
 Stick it in the fridge until it gets its act together.